Labyrinth Walking Meditation: Benefits for Stress Relief

 Release (Walking In).
 As you trace the inward circuits, allow distractions, worries, and the chatter of busy life to fall away.
 Each deliberate step is an invitation to drop mental weight.

 Receive (Centre).
 The heart of the labyrinth is a still point.
-Pause here—whether for prayer, reflection, gratitude, or simply an unhurried breath.
+Pause here, whether for prayer, reflection, gratitude, or simply an unhurried breath.
+You may use words, mantras, or mindful prompts to focus your mind and deepen your meditation.

 Return (Walking Out).
 Retrace the same path in reverse, integrating whatever insights surfaced.
 Emerging at the threshold often feels like crossing from timelessness back into time, yet with a refreshed perspective.